sergeyklay/clusterium/README.rst

 its documentation lives at `Read the Docs <https://clusterium.readthedocs.io/>`_, the code on `GitHub <https://github.com/sergeyklay/clusterium>`_, and the latest release on `PyPI <https://pypi.org/project/clusterium/>`_.
-It’s rigorously tested on Python 3.11+.
+It's rigorously tested on Python 3.11+.

 If you'd like to contribute to Clusterium you're most welcome!